niklaushirt/aiops-install_2.1_public/README_INSTALLATION.md

 ## HUMIO
 ------------------------------------------------------------------------------

 > ❗I have upped the size of the Kafka PVCs to 50GB as the standard 5GB was way too low.
-This is done automatically
+This is done automatically now by the script.

 ### Install HUMIO